govuk-one-login/data-analytics-platform/README.md

 # DI Data Analytics Platform

-Data and Analytics platform which will enable the implementation of the [GOV.UK One Login](https://govukverify.atlassian.net/l/cp/ZBmDjKz0).
+Data and Analytics platform which will enable the implementation of the [GOV.UK One Login reporting strategy](https://govukverify.atlassian.net/l/cp/ZBmDjKz0).

 ## Prerequisites